 You are given two short press reports (both about 180 words each).

-In the modal paper the title of the first articles is “Ein Dorf für grüne Energie”.
+In the model paper the title of the first articles is “Ein Dorf für grüne Energie”.
 It’s about a village in Brandenburg that is freeing itself from dependency on fossil fuels).
 The second article has the headline “Tour durch Murtens Geschichte”.
 The subject is a bike tour through the small town of Murten (Switzerland).

 There are six questions in all, three to each article.